GreenPark Sports launches early access for sports and esports social platform

-The Los Angeles company also creates mini-games on its site for fans, creating mobile games and social experiences that can keep fans engaged with its platform.
+The Los Angeles company also creates minigames on its site for fans, creating mobile games and social experiences that can keep fans engaged with its platform.

-GreenPark Sports also signed a multi-year global partnership with the National Basketball Players Association (NBPA) to feature official NBA player gear and more in the game.
+GreenPark Sports also signed a multiyear global partnership with the National Basketball Players Association (NBPA) to feature official NBA player gear and more in the game.

 “We share a similar belief — that the way to engage modern sports fans is through more quick sessions akin to casual mobile games,” said CEO Ken Martin in an email to GamesBeat.
 “However a key difference is the approach.
 We are building a platform that scales to encompass the world of sports/esports vs. point products, which appears to be their approach.
 You can think of it as more like a next-gen sports network but born as a gamified social network — powered by the direct competition of the fans.
 In GreenPark, the sum of the various fandoms across sports, esports, leagues, and countries can all share a unified virtual world.”

-GreenPark’s Early Access will coincide with the inaugural League of Legends tournament LCS Lock In kicking off today.
+GreenPark’s Early Access will coincide with the inaugural League of Legends tournament, LCS Lock In, kicking off today.
 During the tournament, GreenPark Sports will offer live social experiences, where fans can explore the dedicated LCS Land and engage in in-app competitions.
 Those include LCS watch parties, prediction battles for LCS matches, and dance battles with avatars.

 Those who join early will get rewards.
 And later this year, GreenPark will use NBA players’ names, images, and likenesses within its app, offering fans a chance to earn and collect official NBA player gear for their avatar and to see their favorite players on the in-app NBA jumbotron.